 There is no better way to gauge your online presence than by Googling yourself.
-Google name searches are done by people you meet every day, including potential employers, network connections, university admission committee, and even a potential client.
+Google name searches are done by people you meet every day, including potential employers, network connections, university admission committees, and even a potential client.

-The answer to this is a resounding “Yes.”
 Almost a billion names are being Googled every day.
 It doesn’t matter what stage of life you are in.
 People have grown accustomed to the fact that everyone’s life is online to a certain extent.

-However, out of the people who Googled themselves, 20 percent reported inaccurate or outdated information, while 12 percent were surprised by the unpleasant things they found.
+Out of the people who Googled themselves, 20 percent reported inaccurate or outdated information, while 12 percent were surprised by the unpleasant things they found.
 Other people with the same name influence a whopping 33 percent of searches.

 These things might not seem too crucial at a cursory glance, but they could significantly put off clients or employers.